Nike Hercules: Operation SNODGRASS

-Plans had been made to test the Hercules' W-7 warhead in a live-fire exercise in 1959 as part of "Operation SNODGRASS".
+Plans had been made to test the Hercules's W-7 warhead in a live-fire exercise in 1959 as part of "Operation SNODGRASS".
 However, as rumours of a ban on atmospheric testing of nuclear weapons spread, SNODGRASS became a crash project to be completed before 1 September 1958 at any available site – the Nevada Test Site was fully booked with the existing Project AMMO testing series.
 Part of the rush was due to the newly evolving understanding of the effects of nuclear weapons on radar systems, which led to serious concerns about various weapon's systems ability to operate after nearby nuclear explosions.
 Testing of the W-7 was put into AMMO, while the SNODGRASS series was moved to an Army-Air Force test at Eglin Air Force Base with tests of both the conventional T45 and nuclear W-7 warheads.
 A variety of problems, including one found in the W-7 warhead, caused delays in the testing programs, so a single launch of the T45-equipped Hercules was also added to the AMMO project.

 The AMMO shot took place on 1 July 1958, successfully intercepting a simulated 650 kn target flying at an altitude of 100000 ft and a slant range of 79 mi.
 The first SNODGRASS round was launched on 14 July with its warhead replaced by an instrument package and launched against a 350 kn Q2A Ryan Firebee I drone.
 A similar test on 17 July against a 300 kn Q2A destroyed the target with the T45.
 A dual-launch followed on 24 July, with the first round destroying its target with the T45, and the second with the instrument package flying one second behind.
 A similar test on 29 July launched two missiles against three F-80 Shooting Star drones flying in formation, the first missile destroyed the lead aircraft while the second passed within lethal range of a second.
 Testing was unexpectedly cancelled before the W-7 could be fired.